 Most of us understand that practice matters in sports, arts, and business.
-What prevents us from doing the practice we know will up the level of our performance?
+So what is it that prevents us from doing the practice we know will up the level of our performance?

 “Winging it” is not an option.